Winter Pike Fishing

 Pike can be caught throughout the year.

 Pike are less active in the winter months as they spend time conserving their energy in cold water conditions, however, many avid Pike anglers target these fish from October to March outside the spawning season.
 If you are aiming to catch Pike it is often wise to do some recon, check out the water you intend to fish, this will give you an idea of the areas to target, you can check the depth of water to find deeper holes or structures which you may get snagged on, a simple way is with a weighted lure or spoon with the hooks removed to avoid snags.
-Also, a session of fishing for other species will give you an idea of which baitfish to use to entice the Pike.
+Also, a session of fishing for other species will give you an idea of which baitfish to use to entice the Pike, we stock a wide range of frozen baits for Pike fishing.

 In the Winter Pike can be found in the deeper holes as well as in the shallows around tree trunks, under moored boats and in dense weed-lines, much the same as the rest of the year.